microsoft/code-with-engineering-playbook/automated-testing/performance-testing/load-testing.md

 4. Although not required to run a load test, it is advisable to have monitoring and/or logging in place to be able to measure the impact of the test and discover potential bottlenecks.

-// TODO: maybe I should draw a diagram

 ## Applying the Load Testing

 ### Planning